 The next item on our list was Fukugawa waterfall, but it was getting late.
 So we made a last minute swap and chose to climb Mount Katsuudake instead.
 It took 30 minutes to hike up to the summit via clearly-marked but steep trail.

-The last few steps to the top was spine-chilling.
+The last few steps to the top were spine-chilling.
 I froze for a full minute, hanging by the edge of the cliff in an awkward climbing posture, unable to ascend or descend.
 It’s the first time I was consumed by fear despite having climbed taller mountains including Mount Tongariro (New Zealand), Seoraksan (South Korea) and Mount Batur (Bali).
 Thankfully, the view at the summit was worth the scare.
 It was a full 360 degrees view of Okinawa Nago City from a very tiny standing area.
 My heart was still pounding hard when stabilizing myself for the photo below.

 View this post on Instagram